Lebanon travel advice: Flights, border crossing and advisory after Britons told to leave immediately

 Editor

 As Israel attacks targets in central Beirut, the UK Foreign Office has run the first evacuation fliight from Lebanon to help British citizens, their spouses and children under 18 to leave the country.
-The plane from Beirut touched down at Birmingham airport on Wednesday evening.
+The plane from Beirut touched down at Birmingham airport on Wednesday evening carrying “more than 150 British nationals and dependents”, according to the Foreign Office.

+More evacuation flights are planned.
+The government says they “will continue for as long as the security situation allows”.

+But the Foreign Office warns: “Do not rely on FCDO being able to evacuate you in an emergency.”

 It is nine weeks since the foreign secretary, David Lammy, first urged UK nationals to leave Lebanon while they could.
 Sir Kier Starmer reiterated the call last month.